 From the Lutheran perspective, going to the Lord's house is the high point of the Christian's week.
-There, we hear God's Word proclaimed, we receive forgiveness, we experience fellowship with other Christians, and God strengthens us through His Sacraments for life in the world.
+There, we hear God's Word proclaimed, receive forgiveness, we experience fellowship with other Christians, and God strengthens us through His Sacraments for life in the world.
 In the Divine Service, God is the One doing the serving: He gives, and we receive in faith.
-We offer our prayers of thanksgiving, our hymns of praise, and our petitions for God's intervention in our lives and in our world.
+We offer prayers of thanksgiving, hymns of praise, and petitions for God's intervention in our lives and in our world.

 Music plays an important role in our congregation's worship life.
 Our Saturday service incorporates contemporary instrumentation, while Sunday services resound with the sound of the pipe organ, choir, and bell ringers.
 We enjoy use of the worship settings which celebrate the liturgies of Church from ancient and Reformation times alongside more recent settings, reflecting movement through the seasons of the church year.
 We offer midweek services during Advent (before Christmas) and Lent (before Holy Week and Easter) as we prepare for and remember God's work in our lives.